article banner

 Armen Hovhannisyan Armen Hovhannisyan

-When an entity issues a financial instrument, it must determine its classification either as a liability (debt) or as equity.
-That determination has an immediate and significant effect on the entity’s reported results and financial position.
-Liability classification affects an entity’s gearing ratios and typically results in any payments being treated as interest and charged to earnings.
-Equity classification avoids these impacts but may be perceived negatively by investors if it is seen as diluting their existing equity interests.
-Understanding the classification process and its effects is therefore a critical issue for management and must be kept in mind when evaluating alternative financing options.
+When an entity issues a financial instrument, it must classify it as either a liability or equity.
+This classification significantly impacts the entity’s financial position and results.
+Liability classification affects gearing ratios and typically results in interest payments charged to earnings.
+Equity classification avoids these effects but may dilute existing shareholders' interests, potentially leading to negative perceptions from investors.
+Therefore, understanding the classification process and its effects is crucial for management when evaluating financing options.

-Fortunately the member firms within Grant Thornton International – one of the world’s leading organisations of independently owned and managed accounting and consulting firms – have gained extensive insights into the more problematic aspects of debt and equity classification under IAS 32.
-Grant Thornton International, through its IFRS team, develops general guidance that supports its member firms’ commitment to high quality, consistent application of IFRS.
-We are pleased to share these insights by publishing the second edition of ‘Liability or equity?
-A practical guide to the classification of financial instruments under IAS 32’ (the Guide).
-The Guide reflects the collective experience of Grant Thornton International’s IFRS team and member firm IFRS experts.
-It addresses IAS 32’s key application issues and includes interpretational guidance in certain problematic areas.
-The second edition of the Guide reflects amendments that have been made to IAS 32 since the Guide was first published and our latest thinking on some of the more problematic areas of interpretation.
+Grant Thornton International, one of the world’s leading networks of independent accounting and consulting firms, has gained extensive insights into debt and equity classification under IAS 32.
+Through its IFRS team, Grant Thornton develops guidance to ensure consistent application of IFRS across member firms.
+We’re pleased to share these insights with the second edition of ‘Liability or equity?
+A practical guide to the classification of financial instruments under IAS 32.’
+This edition reflects amendments to IAS 32 and includes guidance on key application issues and challenging areas of interpretation.

 The Guide is organised as follows: